axonivy-market/market/market/connector/docusign/README.md

 ### Optional: Allow System Authentication (JWT)

-The Demo process contains a final service part, where the Axon.ivy platform acts in the name of a user.
+The Demo process contains a final service part, where the Axon Ivy platform acts in the name of a user.
 ![docusign-props](doc/images/systemDrivenProcess.png)

 This interaction requires a JSON Web Token (JWT) authentication setup: